[This article was originally published in 2022 by Trucks, Parts, Service. It has been updated to include more timely information.]

-More than 20 years of research and development came to fruition at Cummins earlier this year when the company revealed its plans to bring agnostic engine technology to the commercial vehicle sector.
+More than 20 years of research and development came to fruition at Cummins last year when the company revealed its plans to bring agnostic engine technology to the commercial vehicle sector.

 Cummins’ Vice President of Engineering, Engine Business, Jonathan White said at the time that the company’s agnostic technology is “a new way of designing and developing lower emission internal combustion powertrains that meet the unique needs of the transportation industry … This unique technology approach will allow end users to more seamlessly pick the right powertrain for their application with the lowest CO2 impact.”